aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-textbox/access-the-text-box-by-the-name/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-## Access the Text Box by the Name
+## Access the Text Box by Name

-Earlier, text boxes are accessed by index from the [**Worksheet.TextBoxes**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/properties/textboxes) collection but now you can also access the text box by name from this collection.
+Earlier, text boxes were accessed by index from the [**Worksheet.TextBoxes**](https://reference.aspose.com/cells/net/aspose.cells/worksheet/properties/textboxes) collection, but now you can also access a text box by name from this collection.
 This is a convenient and quick way to access your text box if you already know its name.

-The following sample code first creates a text box and assigns it some text and name.
-Then in the next lines, we access the same text box by its name and print its text.
+The following sample code first creates a text box and assigns it some text and a name.
+Then, in the next lines, we access the same text box by its name and print its text.

 ### C# code to access the text box by name